-isolated, the maximum allowed is smaller.
-Regulation Act 639/2014 (EU 204b) protects existing hedges that are up to 10m in width but only 2m of them are eligible for CAP funding.47 Another inconsistency is found here because although mature trees are protected, in order for a tree to become mature, protections need to exist for when they are below 4m in width.
+Further, trees also had to meet crown requirements.
+Delegated Act 639/2014 defines isolated trees as those that have a minimum crown diameter of 4m.
+If trees are grouped together, rather than isolated, the maximum allowed is smaller.
+Regulation Act 639/2014 (EU 204b) protects existing hedges that are up to 10m in width but only 2m of them are eligible for CAP funding.
+Another inconsistency is found here because although mature trees are protected, in order for a tree to become mature, protections need to exist for when they are below 4m in width.
 Further, it leaves trees that do not reach this diameter even in maturity, unprotected.

 Finally, forest land cannot receive Pillar I payments even if there is a profitable agricultural activity occurring within this land.
 It is established that land that has more than 10% of tree cover is considered a forest, and therefore cannot receive Pillar I payments.
 This is significantly limiting to many agroforestry systems.
-This also does not match up to the rules in many countries where up to 30% of tree cover is required in order for a parcel of land to be considered a forest.48 Table 4 goes into the diversity of requirements found within the 2014-2020 CAP.
+This also does not match up to the rules in many countries where up to 30% of tree cover is required in order for a parcel of land to be considered a forest.
+Table 4 goes into the diversity of requirements found within the 2014-2020 CAP.